Democratic senators to Al Franken: Resign

 - Patty Murray, the third ranking member in Senate leadership, joined the call

+(CNN)Embattled Sen. Al Franken will make an announcement Thursday, his office told reporters, as calls for the Minnesota Democrat's resignation rapidly gained momentum Wednesday in dramatic fashion.

-(CNN)Ten Democratic senators -- seven female and three male -- called on Sen. Al Franken to resign Wednesday, marking the first time any senator has called on the Minnesota Democrat to leave office as allegations of sexual harassment against him continue to mount.
+Sixteen Democratic senators -- ten female and six male including the second ranking Democrat in chamber -- called on Franken to resign as allegations of sexual harassment against him continue to mount.
+Republican Sen. Susan Collins also called on Franken to quit.

 In a statement on Facebook, New York Sen. Kirsten Gillibrand wrote: "While Senator Franken is entitled to have the Ethics Committee conclude its review, I believe it would be better for our country if he sent a clear message that any kind of mistreatment of women in our society isn't acceptable by stepping aside to let someone else serve."

 Sens.
-Claire McCaskill of Missouri, Patty Murray of Washington, Maggie Hassan of New Hampshire, Kamala Harris of California, Tammy Baldwin of Wisconsin and Mazie Hirono of Hawaii also joined in the call for Franken to resign.
+Claire McCaskill of Missouri, Patty Murray of Washington, Maggie Hassan of New Hampshire, Kamala Harris of California, Tammy Baldwin of Wisconsin, Debbie Stabenow of Michigan, Sen. Heidi Heitkamp of North Dakota, Maria Cantwell of Washington and Mazie Hirono of Hawaii also joined in the call for Franken to resign.
 He has been accused of inappropriately touching several women.

 Sen. Bob Casey of Pennsylvania was the first male Democratic senator to call on Franken to resign just after noon Wednesday.
-Sen. Joe Donnelly of Indiana and Sherrod Brown also called for Franken to step down.
+Sens.
+Joe Donnelly of Indiana, Michael Bennet of Colorado, Ed Markey of Massachusetts and Sherrod Brown also called for Franken to step down.
+Sen. Dick Durbin of Illinois -- the Democratic whip -- also called on Franken to resign just before 1 p.m.
+ET.

 Murray's backing is significant because she's a member of Democratic leadership and is the highest ranking woman in the Senate.